 This review is for Hot Tamales Fierce Cinnamon

-Before eating Hot Tamales for this review, i take a moment to admire its packaging.
-The red fiery flames on the candy’s box provide knowledge that this product is going to be spicy.
-You can even smell the cinnamon spicy goodness coming from the box before even opening the packaging, triggering a mouth watering reaction before the box is so much as opened.
+Before eating Hot Tamales for this review, I take a moment to admire its packaging.
+The red fiery flames on the candy box provide knowledge that this product is going to be spicy.
+You can even smell the cinnamon spicy goodness coming from the box before even opening the packaging, triggering a mouth-watering reaction before the box is so much as opened.
 Actually opening the box releases pleasant fumes of cinnamon and spice.
-Taking the candies out their box reveals many small, round, brightly red colored candies.
+Taking the candies out of their box reveals many small, round, brightly red-colored candies.
 The red candy pellets are tempting to eat just looking at them.
-The candy is firm in when touched, but is soft enough to be fairly squishy and you can easily pancake them out if you wanted to.
-At first taste of the product, a granular texture is noticed, followed quickly after with sharp and mildly spicy cinnamon taste.
+The candy is firm when touched, but is soft enough to be fairly squishy and you can easily pancake them out if you wanted to.
+At the first taste of the product, a granular texture is noticed, followed quickly after with a sharp and mildly spicy cinnamon taste.
 Biting into the little red candies produces a short-lived extra burst of cinnamon and spice.
 Hot Tamales are tasty, spicy, and hit with a fairly intense burst of heat that dies out after a few seconds.
-Short-lived as they may be in how long the flavor and intensity lasts, Hot Tamales packages contain lots of the small red candies inside, so it will keep you occupied for a long time.
+Short-lived as they may be in how long the flavor and intensity last, the packages contain lots of the small red candies inside, so they will keep you occupied for a long time.
 This is a good candy to treat oneself to when you are craving a chewy, spicy, and sweet candy.
-The short lived nature of the flavor of Hot Tamales makes you want to keep consuming them; The enjoyable flavor and sensation keeping you eating the candy in order to keep the intensity of the flavor going.
+The short-lived nature of the flavor makes you want to keep consuming them; The enjoyable flavor and sensation keep you eating the candy in order to keep the intensity of the flavor going.

-Hot Tamales are one of the most classic candies i can think of.
-Its taste, distinctive, its flavor, addictive, and its color is vivid.
-I loved this candy as a kid, and i mean loved it!
+Hot Tamales are one of the most classic candies I can think of.
+Its taste, distinctive, flavorful, addictive, and color is vivid.
+I loved this candy as a kid, and I mean loved it!
 I could remember the taste of Hot Tamales anywhere.
 There is something about it that is just a classic, and to this day it remains one of the best cinnamon candies out there.
-That hot spiciness that they give off is something that i will never forget, and i doubt any product could properly replace Hot Tamales.
+That hot spiciness that they give off is something that I will never forget, and I doubt any product could properly replace them.